ezequielscott/ezequielscott.github.io/content/fixed/_index.md

 # Hi :)

 I am a Data Analytics Engineer, Researcher, and Lecturer with over ten years of experience collecting, organising, and analysing data from different sources.
-I specialise in Machine Learning (ML), Artificial Intelligence (AI), and agile software development.

-My interests are mainly related to the application of AI/ML to solve relevant problems.
-I am also interested in software engineering, agile software development, and software process improvement.
+My expertise lies in optimizing data pipelines and infrastructure.
+I focus on identifying inefficiencies in internal processes, automating manual tasks, and enhancing data delivery through strategic infrastructure design.
+Leveraging data technologies, I have built robust data ingestion pipelines to efficiently extract, transform, and load data from diverse sources.
+This involves meticulous data modeling, ensuring scalability, and implementing quality control measures to deliver clean, accessible data for downstream analytics and decision-making.

 Contact: <ezequielscott@gmail.com>